patel2pa/Art_Place/README.md

-# Art_Place is a program that demonstrate object oriented programming.
+# Art_Place is a simple program that demonstrate object oriented programming.